 2.1 Product Perspective

-The Chiang Mai Red Taxi Service Assistant will be developed on an Android operating system and it will require an active Internet connection.
+The Chiang Mai Red Taxi Service Assistant will be developed on the Android operating system and it will require an active Internet connection.
 It is a web service that will assist users in getting a red taxi and aims to reduce transportation issues in Chiang Mai.
 The system will integrate Google-Maps that would be able to show the current locations of drivers and passengers on the map in real-time.

 2.2 User Characteristics

 The Chiang Mai Red Taxi Service Assistant is an application that offers efficient passenger-driver matching services that will provide passengers with a more convenient method of getting a red taxi in Chiang Mai.
-The Chiang Mai Red Taxi Service Assistant is aimed at assisting drivers of the red taxi receive notifications and booking requests from potential passengers and to help passengers track, locate and book the services of red taxis in the vicinity.
+The Chiang Mai Red Taxi Service Assistant is aimed at assisting drivers of the red taxi receive notifications and booking requests from potential passengers and also helping passengers track, locate and book the services of red taxis in the vicinity.

 Driver: Red Taxi Drivers that own an Android smartphone and are able to use 3G connection when driving on the road.